GraniLuk/graniluk.github.io/_posts/2025-04-11-xml_documentation_using_copilot.md

 *   **Crucial Variable:** Includes `#codebase` to instruct Copilot to search the entire workspace for relevant information.
 *   **Examples:** Provides concrete examples of the desired output format and style.

-### `#codebase`: Unleashing Full Project Awareness
+### Codebase: Unleashing Full Project Awareness

-The `#codebase` variable (or using the `@workspace` participant) is the magic ingredient.
+The `#codebase` variable is the magic ingredient.
 It tells Copilot Agent Mode, "Don't just look at the code I explicitly mention; search the entire loaded project/solution for related classes, methods, and context."
 This allows it to understand dependencies (like services called by the controller, DTOs used, base classes) and generate much more accurate and relevant documentation.

 ### Workflow Visualization